Quito & Galapagos Islands Trip Details

 Guidelines for U.S. Passport Holders

-Make sure you have an updated passport with you.
-Your passport must be valid for at least 6 months beyond the last date of your trip.
-Please consult the U.S. Department of State with any more questions.
+Ensure you have an updated passport with you, which must be valid for at least 6 months beyond the last date of your trip.
+Please consult the U.S. Department of State for more details..

-Make sure there is no damage to your passport.
-Conditions that may constitute damage requiring you to replace your passport include water damage, a significant tear, unofficial markings on the data page, missing or torn out visa pages, a hole punch, or other injuries.
+Ensure your passport is not damaged.
+Conditions that may constitute damage and require you to replace your passport include water damage, a significant tear, unofficial markings on the data page, missing or torn-out visa pages, a hole punch, or other injuries.

 Health & Insurance

-The tap water in Galapagos is not safe to drink.
-Please bring a reusable water bottle to refill from filtered water stations and join us in our efforts to be environmentally friendly and keep Belize beautiful.
+Tap water in Ecuador is not safe to drink.
+Please bring a reusable water bottle to refill from filtered water stations and join us in our efforts to be environmentally friendly and keep Quito and Galápagos beautiful.

-Please consult with your doctor before traveling in regards to physical activity and vaccinations.
+Please consult with your doctor before traveling in regard to physical activity and vaccinations.

-No inoculations are required to enter Ecuador from the USA but the Center for Disease Control suggests vaccinating for Hepatitis A and Typhoid.
-Required vaccines should go through CDC, recommended vaccines should be through your doctor.
+No inoculations are required to enter Ecuador from the USA, but the Center for Disease Control suggests vaccinating against Hepatitis A and Typhoid.

 If you are traveling from South America you will be required to present proof of Yellow Fever Vaccine.

-Mosquito borne viruses exist in most of Latin America.
-Please cover exposed skin and use mosquito repellent.
+Mosquito-borne viruses exist in most of Latin America.
+Please protect yourself by covering exposed skin and using mosquito repellent.

-Please be aware that quite often we are in remote areas and away from medical facilities.
-For legal reasons our Trip Leaders are prohibited from administering any type of drug including headache tablets, antibiotics, etc.
+Please be aware that we are often in remote areas and away from medical facilities.
+For legal reasons, our Trip Leaders are prohibited from administering any type of drug, including headache tablets and antibiotics.

 Money & Currency